-EPISODE #17 – A REVOLUTIONARY APPROACH TO LYME DISEASE — RICHARD MANDELBAUM’S POWERFUL PHILOSOPHY ON TREATING CHRONIC ILLNESS
+EPISODE #17 – A REVOLUTIONARY APPROACH DISEASE — Richard Mandelbaum’s Herbal Philosophy

 - Published on: 25 May, 2020

 Unless you’re new here, you’ve most likely heard me gush about my experience at ArborVitae School of Traditional Herbalism.
-Now, I haven’t always been a total herb nerd.
-This interest of mine was first ignited when I started buying supplements on Amazon and it quickly spiraled into a full-blown passion that just won’t quit!
+It’s debatable weather or not I’ve always been able to talk to plants, but this interest of mine was first ignited when I started buying supplements on Amazon and it quickly infiltrated every corner. of my life!

 Richard’s classes are full of Chinese Medicine (be still my heart), and he’s always encouraging his students to look at human health in a balanced way.
 He’s a Leo — so it’s no wonder that I resonate with him — but it’s his Aquarius moon AND Aquarius rising that make him such an innovator.
 Not only did he co-found an herbalism school in New York City, he’s also playing a vital role in shifting the way modern medicine approaches Lyme disease.